discipline is my game

 During the summer of 2020, I finally burnt out from the pandemic, starting a couple of businesses, a car accident, and leaving an emotionally-abusive and toxic relationship.
 I always knew this day would come.

 But because I’ve already SO MUCH my personal development, innerwork, and cemented many good habits in the last decade of my life, I was able to pull myself out of a blackhole.
-Even though that journey seemed to really dark and painful, I reframed it as “fun” at the same time because as an athlete, I already knew nothing worthwhile comes easy.
+Even though that journey seemed to really dark and painful, I reframed it as “fun” and opportunity as radical personal development at the same time because as an athlete, I already knew nothing worthwhile comes easy.

 We are already trained mentally to endure tough times and get uncomfortable so I welcomed it with open arms as an opportunity to grow.